Parallel voting: Compared to MMP and AMS

-Japan, and subsequently Thailand and Russia adopted a parallel system to provide incentives for greater party cohesiveness.
+Parallel systems are often contrasted with mixed-member proportional systems (MMP) or the additional member system (AMS).
 The party is sure to elect the candidates at the top of its list, guaranteeing safe seats for the leadership.
 By contrast, under the MMP or AMS system a party that does well in the local seats will not need or receive any compensatory list seats, so the leadership might have to run in the local seats.
+Certain types of AMS can be made de facto parallel systems by tactical voting and parties using decoy lists, which (other) MMP systems generally prevent.